Toluwalemi/hugo-blog-website/content/blog/the-5-best-django-books-for-beginners.md

 ![Book Cover Image](https://m.media-amazon.com/images/I/61tQQ39uicL._AC_UY218_.jpg "Django for APIs")

 According to the author, this book is suitable for beginners who have never built an API before as well as professional programmers looking for a fast-paced introduction to Django fundamentals and best practices.
-This book introduces a new tool, _Django REST Framework_, which you will use to build a _Todo API_ and a _Blog API_ as well as consuming these APIs with a frontend tool (_React)_.
-After I tried out the [official tutorial](https://www.django-rest-framework.org/tutorial/1-serialization/) on Django REST Framework, I found this book extremely helpful in actually understanding how to build Web APIs with Django.
+This book introduces a new tool, _Django REST Framework (DRF)_, which you will use to build a _Todo API_ and a _Blog API_ as well as consuming these APIs with a frontend tool (_React)_.
+After I tried out the [official tutorial](https://www.django-rest-framework.org/tutorial/1-serialization/) on DRF, I found this book extremely helpful in actually understanding how to build Web APIs with Django.
+Although _Django 3 by Example_ has a project on building an API with DRF, it is not suitable for a beginner who has little understanding of Web APIs.

 #### **4. Practical Django 2 and Channels 2** _by Federico Marani_